jazzending/thisone/README.md

 ### Live GPT-5.6 Analysis

-The `api/analyze.mjs` server function calls GPT-5.6 and keeps the API key on the server.
+The `api/analyze.mjs` server function calls GPT-5.6 Luna and keeps the API key on the server.
+The initial live test is deliberately limited to a compressed photo and a short structured response to control cost.

 1. Deploy this folder to Vercel.
 2. In the Vercel project settings, add an environment variable named `OPENAI_API_KEY` and paste your key there.
-3. Redeploy, then upload 1-4 photos in ThisOne.
+3. Add `THISONE_LIVE_ANALYSIS_ENABLED=false`.
+The public demo will remain safe to share and will not make paid API requests.
+4. Only while recording a real test, change `THISONE_LIVE_ANALYSIS_ENABLED` to `true`, redeploy, and upload one compressed photo.
+Change it back to `false` and redeploy as soon as the recording is complete.

 Never put the key in `app.js`, `index.html`, a GitHub commit, or a public form. `.env` is excluded by `.gitignore`; `.env.example` is only a safe template.